CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

    ![ws name.](media/ex4t1s9.png)

-10. The AVD dashboard will launch, then double click on the **Excel** application to access it.
+10. The AVD dashboard will launch, then double-click on the **Excel** application to access it.

     ![ws name.](media-2/rd-excel.png)